 Specific problem and population affected

 What specific aspect of the social problem are you addressing?
-Also, what is your target geographic area and demographic group?
+What is your target geographic area and demographic group?
 Be as specific and concrete as possible.
-It’s not required yet but you’ll eventually need to present evidence on the scope of the problem: that is, on the number of people affected and the severity of the problem they face.
+It’s not required yet but soon you'll need to present data on the scope of the problem: that is, on the number of people affected and the severity of the problem they face.

 Existing organizations working on the issue